DorottyaB/games-react/README.md

 - Search for video games by name
 - Filter video games by genre and platform
 - See details of a video game
+- Add/remove games to/from wishlist
+- See list of saved games
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page